 When is the incandescent light bulb ban going into effect?

-The new definition of GSLs will go into effect within just 75 days (between now and July 11, 2022); within the same time frame, manufacturers will be expected to completely phase out production of incandescent bulbs and otherwise inefficient bulbs that produce over 45 lumens per watt, a transition that the DOE says it will help with, as reported by CNN.
-However, Americans will have to wait a bit longer for the new minimum lumens per watt standards to become law.
+The new definition of GSLs went into effect in mid-2022, and manufacturers were promptly expected to completely phase out production of incandescent bulbs and otherwise inefficient bulbs that produce over 45 lumens per watt, as reported by CNN.

 And as AP News reported in April 2022, the new standards were expected to fully take effect and be enforced starting in July 2023.